ExGv2/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/c5e1611c-5cad-4ff8-8bf1-3a9d70136cd8)
 Step 10: Proceed to "Prerequisites Check", then select "install"

+SIDE NOTE: We will now create a MOCK organization for demonstartion purposes IMPORTANT!: You will now be required to sign back into the VM using username "mydomain.com\" then whatever your username is

 ![image](https://github.com/user-attachments/assets/77bf11be-d600-43ac-8f6d-446351d221ae)
 Step 11: In the Windows Taskbar open "Active Directory Users and Computers"